Technical Help for Members

 I can't log in to the secure member website.

-Not sure you're using the right password?
+- Not sure you're using the right password?
 You may create a new one at Forget your password?
-(This link is on the login page, below the password field.)
-You also may call Customer Service for assistance during business hours, Monday through Friday.
+(The link also is on the login page, below the password field.)
+You also may call Customer Service for password assistance during business hours, Monday through Friday.

 You'll be locked out if you have 5 unsuccessful attempts to log in.
 The lock-out is a security measure to protect against hackers.
 A lock-out usually happens because someone isn't aware they incorrectly entered their member ID number or password.